 Many people do not experience any symptoms.
 However, some may develop intermittent claudication – painful ache in the legs when walking and disappearing after resting.
 Other symptoms can include:

-Symptoms of PAD usually develops gradually over time.
+Symptoms of PAD usually develop gradually over time.
 In case your symptoms develop quickly or worsen suddenly, immediate treatment would be required.
-PAD can be diagnosed through physical examinations at Springfield Medical Clinic by comparing the blood pressure in your arm and ankle.
+PAD can be diagnosed through physical examinations at Springfield Medical Clinic. by comparing the blood pressure in your arm and ankle.
 Our specialists will run the necessary tests and advice on the required treatments.